clbrge/svelte-web3/README.md

 ### Using the Web3 API

-Likewise use the `$` prefix svelte notation to access its instance and use the full Web3.js API. (beware, in the Web3.js library documentaion, instances are always noted as `web3`, without `$`, but in the context of `svelte-web3`, `web3` is the Svelte store itself,
+Likewise use the `$` prefix Svelte notation to access its instance and use the full Web3.js API. (beware, in the Web3.js library documentaion, instances are always noted as `web3`, without `$`, but in the context of `svelte-web3`, `web3` is the Svelte store itself,